BilllyMacc/ics211-fall2014/src/morea/introduction/module.md

 morea_sort_order: 1
 ---

-Important information about our class this semester.
+Important information about our class this semester